antoniolarosa/SalesTaxesProblem/README.md

 The only class that I update is `TaxSettings`.
 I don't touch the tax calculator engine.
 I just create new classes.
 In this way I'm following the **open/closed principle**.

-## Assumptions

-- Input file is correct and valid.
-- 1 product has one and only one category.
-- The price in the input file is related with the single product.
-For example `1 book at 12.49`, 12.49 is the price of one book.
-If in input I want to write 2 books I will update that string in this way `2 book at 12.49`